From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Dataset and evaluation

 and false positives per image (FPPI) can be calculated by dividing false positives by the number of images.
 By varying detection confidence threshold, miss rates against false positives per image (FPPI) can be plotted in log-space.
-Finally, the log-average miss rate is calculated by averaging miss rates under 11 FPPI equally spaced in [$10^{-2}$:$10^{0}$].
-A lower log-average miss rate reflects a better performance.
+Finally, the log-average miss rate MR is calculated by averaging miss rates under 11 FPPI equally spaced in [$10^{-2}$:$10^{0}$].
+A lower MR reflects a better performance.